hmc-cs111-fall2016/what-is-a-DSL/context-free.md

 # Context Free

 ##  Who is this programming language for?
-+ContextFree can be used by people who want to create digital images, +especially those that involve repeating structures, through some simple +programming.
+ContextFree can be used by people who want to create digital images, +especially those that involve repeating structures, through some simple programming.

 ## What is easy to do in this language?
 Why is it easy?
 +It is quite easy to create images that involve many repeating shapes because +you can create multiples of many shapes and manipulate them using recursion.